-In October 2018 the Transport Agency announced an extensive review of open compliance files, and that it is getting tough on enforcement.
+In October 2018, the Transport Agency announced an extensive review of its regulatory compliance function, sending a strong message that it is getting tough on enforcement.

 The Board appointed the law firm Meredith Connell to review more than 850 open compliance files and to lead the initial work to improve our regulatory functions.
 It also engaged Kristy McDonald QC to independently establish the facts about Dargaville Diesel Specialists, identify any failings in the Transport Agency’s performance as a regulator, and make recommendations on actions that should be taken.
 The report was publicly released in February 2019, and the Board accepted all the recommendations.

 As part of our response to the review findings, we significantly improved our compliance processes and cleared the backlog of open compliance files.
 We’ve changed our way of thinking.
 We’ve moved from an education approach to a tougher enforcement approach where safety come first.
 This means moving swiftly to make enforcement decisions.
 Our goal is to be a best-practice regulator.